 After World War II, Jim felt that McKeesport was fading and that he should relocate to an area where veterans and their families were settling - and that they would need a grocery store in addition to the restaurant.
 A two-story building, with living quarters behind and above a grocery store, was erected at 2600 Skyline Drive in West Mifflin, midway between Dravosburg and Duquesne.
 The family moved into the building in the fall of 1948.
 The timing was awful!
 The veterans were buying cars and driving to the new shopping centers making a local grocery store an unnecessary convenience.
 Jim was at a low point; he decided to return to the restaurant business and sold all of the coolers, display cases, etc. Booths and counter stools returned, along with a new combination grille/broiler/oven that Jim created - and a brand new soda fountain!

-The restaurant was not an immediate success and Jim was not happy with people loafing in the booths.
+The restaurant was not an immediate success, and Jim was not happy with people loafing in the booths.
 One day, Syl came home from school to find that the booths had been totally removed.
 His father said that customers could eat at the counter, in their cars, or at home!
 Business began to increase.
 Jim never hesitated to make a major change if he felt things were not going right.
 Months later, the stools were gone!
 Jim was tired of washing dishes and decided that customers could stand up and eat, sit in their cars, or take the sandwiches home.
 Once more business increased.
 The surprises continued.
 Al installed a sliding window for customer service.
 Eventually, the front door was replaced by another service window and public access to the inside of the restaurant was closed forever.
 Business continued to increase at Jim’s Drive-In.
-Al started working in the store full time in 1953 and took over management following Jim’s death in 1959.
-The restaurant name eventually changed to Jim’s Famous Sauce.
+Al started working in the store full time in 1953.
+When Jim died in 1959, Al managed the restaurant and eventually changed its name to Jim’s Famous Sauce.
 Al worked seven days a week and finally, in 2012 at the age of 91, began to reduce his hours as Syl’s involvement began to increase after a 56-year leave of absence.